Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Biography

 My name is Jeff Emtman.
 I'm an artist working with belief and fear.
-I fear the unknown, have troubles with my left eye, and am often more of a homebody than I wish I was.
+I fear the unknown, have trouble with my left eye, and am often more of a homebody than I wish I was.

 My best-known project is called Here Be Monsters.
 It's a podcast about things that are impossible to know for certain.
 I started the show in 2012 with help from a grant from SoundCloud.
 In 2015, KCRW started distributing the podcast, which is when Bethany Denton joined the show in a much larger capacity.